-- Sort through the cranberries and remove any that are shriveled, mushy, or green.
-Compost or discard those.
-Also, pick out and get rid of any stems.
+- Sort through the cranberries.
+Remove and compost or discard any that are shriveled, mushy, or green.
+At the same time, pick out and get rid of any stems.

 - Spread the cranberries out on a dishtowel and let them air dry for about 15 minutes.

-Tips on Using Frozen Cranberries
+Using Frozen Cranberries

 Cranberry sauce recipes typically use 12 ounces of fruit, which is the amount in most bags of cranberries sold at the grocery store.
 If you know your frozen cranberries are destined to become a sauce, you may find it easiest to store the berries in 12-ounce batches.
 Without a kitchen scale, measure out 3 1/2 cups of cranberries.

 You do not need to thaw frozen cranberries before using them in a recipe.
 They are better than fresh berries in muffins, quick bread, and other baked goods because they heat through during cooking.
 Also, their color doesn't bleed into the food as much.